Domain vs Hosting: What’s the Difference & Why It Matters

 In terms of domain registration vs hosting, if your domain name is your website’s address, web hosting is your website’s actual house, where everything from text to code to images is stored.

-There are different types of hosting services such as shared hosting, VPS hosting, cloud hosting and dedicated hosting, each offering different levels of performance and control.
+There are different types of hosting services such as shared hosting, VPS hosting, dedicated hosting and Bluehost for Agencies, each offering different levels of performance and control.

 If you’re just starting out, a Bluehost hosting plan gives you reliable performance, dedicated resources and even a free domain to help you launch your site quickly.